se-edu/se-book/designPatterns/facade/what/text.md

 **Problem**

-Access to the component should be allowed without exposing its internal details. %%e.g.  the `UI` component should access the functionality of the `Logic` component without knowing that it contained a `Book` class within it.%%
+Access to the component should be allowed without exposing its internal details. %%e.g.  the `UI` component should access the functionality of the `Logic` component without knowing that it contains a `Book` class within it.%%

 **Solution**